Art (ART)

 Typically Offered: Departmental Discretion.

 Course Description: In this course we will explore the process for creating, exporting and importing assets from standard 3D modeling and animation software to a game engine.
 Students will learn the how to create models, textures, dynamic assets, particle effects and materials for real-time application.
 This course will also cover character creation, modeling, texturing and rigging for gaming.
+Six studio hours.
 May be repeated for credit.
 Prerequisite(s): ART 190 and ART 221.

 ART 333 Typography Credits: 3